Trace exporter

 User responsibility and limitations

-- Performance considerations, ensuring the callback does not block the main thread
+- Keeping the callback cheap, so it does not block the main thread.